 It's notable that by the time Season 2 rolls around, after the death of Nora in the Season 1 finale, the audience is accustomed enough to the show's Anyone Can Die attitude that it manages to subvert this trope by killing off Aaron and then having the nanites immediately resurrect him.
 (Or it's just Contractual Immortality played straight.
 Hard to say.)

-Memetic Loser: The way the Hatedom tells it, Charlie Matheson is the biggest loser in the entire show.
+Memetic Loser: Many persons say that Charlie Matheson is the biggest loser in the entire show.
 This is in spite of the facts that she helped get Miles Matheson back into the game, put a sniper rifle in the hands of a rebel group, and took down a number of Monroe militia members like Lieutenant Slotnick and Sergeant Joseph Wheatley.

 Whatever Monroe did that turned Miles against him must have been really bad.